 So in the cold light of day why should you think twice before reaching for a soft drink?
-We’ve put together five reasons about why you might want to give up and reached the conclusion that the best thing to drink is actually red wine*.
+We’ve put together five reasons why you might want to give up and reached the conclusion that the best thing to drink is actually red wine*.

 Reason #1 – Sugar